Kelly Berger’s Gaming Contract for Players

 Best Practice starting (@Character Inception) i20 Characters begin play with a PC Race/Species, a Background, and a Pathway of Experience all appropriate to their setting and no other CP unless noted by the Game Master.

-UNLESS NOTED, I REQUIRE Best Practice ADHERENCE AND ALLOW A Committed Pathway:
+UNLESS NOTED, I REQUIRE Best Practice ADHERENCE AND ALLOW A Committed Pathway for starting characters:

 Are you using Best Practice guidelines? (ask your Game Master) – I like Chicken Dinner for Point Buy!
 Human variant = Changed (no Feat – see the Character Page).